Organizing Committee

 Associate Professor, Faculty of Engineering and Applied Science, Ontario Tech University, Canada

-Industry and Exhibition Chair
+Industry and Exhibition Co-Chairs

 Stacey Marmara